rudigier/js-dxf/README.md

 # About
-This repo is forked from [JS-DXF](https://github.com/ognjen-petrovic/js-dxf) and is used for a small project.
+This repo is forked from [JS-DXF](https://github.com/ognjen-petrovic/js-dxf) (Ognjen Petrovic) and is used for a small project.

 # Improvements
 - Points can be used now